HanSJin/FaceCropImageView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Usage

-Simple usage likes below.
+Simple instruction is explained as follows.

 ```Swift
 let myImage = UIImage(named: "some-image")
 imageView.setFaceImage(imageUrl)
 ```

-You can also crop the image of the web through the image URL.
-(In this case, the [Kingfisher](https://github.com/onevcat/Kingfisher) library is used)
+You can also crop the image on the web using the URL.
+(In this case, the Kingfis her library is used)(https://github.com/onevcat/Kingfisher) library is used)

 ```Swift
 let imageUrl = URL(string: "https://some-url/image.jpg")